-After 23 rounds, the league splits, with the top-eight playing each other again in a battle for top-four play-offs spots, and the bottom-four peeling away to form a Qualifiers division with the Championship’s top-four.
+After 23 rounds, the league splits, with top-eight playing each other again in a battle for a top-four play-offs spots, with the bottom-four peeling away to form a Qualifiers division with the Championship’s top-four.

 The number of home games in the Super-8s depends on the finishing position after 23 rounds.